 Cod pots covered in 38 mm mesh frequently catch undersized blue cod.
 It has been estimated that in Southland, 65% of blue cod caught in these pots are less than 33 cm.
 (The commercial MLS was increased from 30 cm to 33 cm in 1994.)
 When returned, the mortality of these fish can be high due to predation by mollymawks following commercial boats.
-It is estimated by the fishing industry that up to 50% of returned fish can be taken.
+It is estimated by the fishing industry that up to 50% of returned fish can be taken by birds.
 To reduce the problem of predation of returned undersized fish, a minimum 48 mm mesh size was introduced to BCO 5 in 1994.
-However, no mesh size restrictions exist in any other area.
+However, no mesh size restrictions existed in any other area.
 An experiment conducted by Glen Carbines on commercial vessels in 2015 to quantify the reduction in undersized blue cod caught in pots with the alternative mesh size showed that almost all retained undersized fish were dead when returned to the water.
 Even though blue cod are not subject to barotrauma, because they have no swim bladders, the high mortality was the result of undersized blue cod being returned after the catch had been processed.
 In 2018 the mesh size in BCO 5 was increased to 54 mm, and on 1 July 2020 the mesh size for all areas was increased to 54 mm.

 Recreational line fishing often results in the harvest of undersized blue cod.
 The survival of these fish has been shown to be a factor of hook size.
 A small-scale experiment showed that returned undersized fish caught with small hooks (size 1/0) experience 25% mortality, whereas those caught with large hooks (size 6/0) appear to have little or no mortality (Carbines 1999).
+With the increase in MLS from 30 cm to 33 cm in July 2020 throughout the South Island waters, the number of undersized blue cod returned by recreational fishers has increased to the extent that in some places considerably more fish are caught and returned than are kept.